Try Grounded AI

 Does it work with any LLM?

 Yes.
-You paste any text — the source model doesn't matter.
-It works with GPT-4o, Claude, Gemini, Llama, Mistral, or any model you're using.
+You paste any text — the source model does not matter.
+It works with GPT-4o, Claude, Gemini, Llama, Mistral, or any model you are using.

 Is my data stored?